female student working in the lab

 • Name and qualifications of their outside research advisor

 This justification is needed to ensure that students who work with an outside advisor will meet the project goals and have an experience that is equitable with students who work with UC Merced advisors.
+International research, independent research, or research done in other institutions will not fulfill this requirement.

 To ensure continuity and advancement of the student's role, the student should have the same Primary Research Advisor for the two consecutive semesters of the BRE.
-If unforeseen circumstances occur and the Primary Research Advisor is unexpectedly no longer able to work with the student, the student should meet with the DOME team (e.g., SJV PRIME+ Advisor) to discuss how to find a Primary Research Advisor for a meaningful experience.
+If unforeseen circumstances occur and the Primary Research Advisor is unexpectedly no longer able to work with the student, the student should meet with the DOME team (e.g., SJV PRIME+ Staff Advisor) to discuss how to find a Primary Research Advisor for a meaningful experience.

 (2) Enroll in Research for Credit